Denise Nurse

 Be a sophisticated buyer

 The first step is to find the right vendors.
 Prestige brands, old boys’ networks and the like still carry disproportionate weight in legal.
 Exuberant networking is key to overcoming that inertia.
-We’ve never had more opportunities as lawyers to meet innovative providers at events, or through online groups and networks; beyond that, it’s easy to leverage your network’s network.
+We’ve never had more opportunities as lawyers to meet innovative providers at events, or through online groups and networks or exchanging e-business cards; beyond that, it’s easy to leverage your network’s network.
 Talk to your peers and find out if any innovative vendors impressed them lately.
 Cast the net wide - if you ask the same friends for recommendations, you’ll invariably get the same answers.

 Once this gives you an expanded list, narrow your criteria by being clear on what your business actually needs from a law firm.
 Legal skill and acumen should be a given - nobody doesn’t need that, and nobody would market themselves as not having it - so what else is vital to the success of this brief?
 It might be aligning to cultural fit; understanding specific business objectives; project management skills; technological integration; these criteria can be used to narrow the range from which you choose, to make sure you find a partner with the quality to deliver.
 Perhaps the names you come out with matches the referrals from that old boys’ network - but perhaps not.